 Most Common Approach to Parenting

-The largest group of parents fall somewhere in the middle, or "semi-conscious approach to parenting", which means they have some thought as to whether the parenting style they were raised with needs some tweaking.
+The largest group of parents fall somewhere in the middle, or the "semi-conscious approach to parenting", which means they have some thought as to whether the parenting style they were raised with needs some tweaking.
 Unfortunately, I also believe there are a large number of parents who parent from a more unconscious point of view which means they simply repeat what they learned and/or parent without giving much thought to issues such as child development, individuation, discipline versus punishment, a child's individual temperament and particular parenting needs, etc. More often these parents were raised with a style that did not promote evaluation and assessment, but rather rote conditioning.

 What's the Negative Side of Conflicting Parenting Styles for Children?